benvalkin/wtf-is-forge/netcalls.md

     private static final Logger LOG = LogManager.getLogger();
     private static final String PROTOCOL_VERSION = "1";

     // make a static SimpleChannel class member and initialize it like this.
-For more info on what each part does, consult the Official Forge docs. private static final SimpleChannel INSTANCE = NetworkRegistry.newSimpleChannel( new ResourceLocation("agricultured", "main"),
+    // To understand what all of the arguments mean, consult the Official Forge docs. private static final SimpleChannel INSTANCE = NetworkRegistry.newSimpleChannel( new ResourceLocation("agricultured", "main"),
             () -> PROTOCOL_VERSION,